CONTACT US ABOUT THIS CRUISE

-Italian River Cruises
+Italian River Cruises in Venice & Beyond

-The majestic waterways we journey along on our Italy cruises were once trade routes used by the Romans and the settlers before them.
+The majestic waterways we journey along on our Northern Italy river cruises were once trade routes used by the Romans and the settlers before them.
 The journey between Venice and the lakeside city of Mantua is a truly magical experience and will allow an insight into the history and cultures that the waters La Bella Vita cruises on represent, like Renaissance, Roman, Etruscan and Byzantine eras.

 Aboard La Bella Vita, our Italian cruise, we will visit some of the 177 glorious canals and historic locations that Venice is famous for, such as the Rialto bridge, St. Mark’s Square and the Doge’s Palace.
-You can also jump aboard a gondola – an icon of Venice, for a short tour around the waters.
+You might also like to jump aboard a gondola – an icon of Venice, for a short tour around the waters.
 Following on from Venice, the charming rivers and waterways will lead to the final destination of Mantua, one of the true gems of northern Italy.

-• Embrace the history and culture of the very waters that you are cruising.
+- Embrace the history and culture of the very waters that you are cruising.

-Along the way, we stop at the stunning renaissance city of Ferrara.
-Here you will get the opportunity to take in the exterior of the magical moated Estense Castle, as well as the Schifanoia Palace.
-The palace is renowned for its stunning fifteenth-century frescoes and the magnificent cathedral with its facade of the magnificent cathedral with its stunning facade of magnificent sculptured images.
+Along the voyage, we will stop along the route to visit the region’s most beautiful and historic locations.
+We also stop at the stunning renaissance city of Ferrara.
+Here you will get the opportunity to take in the exterior of the magical moated Estense Castle and the magnificent cathedral with its façade of sculpted images described as an ‘illustrated Bible’.

-Another popular stop on our Italy cruise is the seventeenth-century Villa Ca’Zen.
+Another popular stop on our Italy river cruise is the seventeenth-century Villa Ca’Zen.
 It is located in the vast Delta Nature Reserve, Italy’s largest natural park.
 Its long and illustrious history is inextricably linked to Lord Byron, one of Britain’s greatest poets.

 Photo Gallery